mai-rice.comJapanese rice, fermentation, pantry, no-waste

 Shio koji is the practical daily form: rice koji mixed with 10–13% salt by weight, water added to cover, fermented 7 days at room temperature with daily stirring.
 Use 1 teaspoon per 100 g of chicken, fish, or vegetables as a marinade or seasoning.
 The protease enzymes begin breaking down surface proteins overnight, developing glutamates and tenderizing texture.
 Shio koji can be purchased ready-made or made at home in a glass jar with no special equipment.

 If your question is about what koji is and how fermentation works: What Is Koji.
 If it is about shio koji — how to make or use it: What Is Shio Koji and How to Use Shio Koji.
+If it is about koji vs shio koji: Koji vs Shio Koji.
 If it is about home fermentation more broadly: Fermentation hub.

 Cooking sake: complete the 3:2:1 trio and handle every deglaze and odor problem